Tcat2000/LowDragMC-Doc/docs/ldlib/ui/widget/Slot.md

 === "Java / KubeJS"

     ``` java
-    slotWidget.setItem(item); // it will also trigger the listen you set
+    slotWidget.setItem(itemstack); // it will also trigger the listen you set
-    slotWidget.setItem(item, false); // it wont trigger the listen
+    slotWidget.setItem(itemstack, false); // it wont trigger the listen
     ```

 ---